Genetics of Dravet Syndrome

 - Codon Position: 1358

-- Amino Acid Change: Tryptophan>Leusine
+- Amino Acid Change: Tryptophan>Leucine

 - Variant of Unknown Significance (heterozygous)

-This says that the mutation was a substitution of T for G at the 4073rd nucleotide position (of 6000 in the final gene that is read) [6].
-Remember that nucleotides are read in groups of 3, called codons, so 4073 divided by 3 gives you the amino acid or codon position of 1358.
-The amino acid Leucine was substituted for the amino acid Tryptophan.
-The lab is unable to determine the significance because missense mutations can be associated with both mild and severe clinical presentations.
-The patient has only one copy of this mutation and is thus heterozygous.
-This real-life mutation is indeed in a pore region of the sodium ion channel, and this patient does have Dravet syndrome.
+This all means that the mutation in the gene was a substitution of T in place G at the 4,073rd nucleotide position (out of 6000 in the final gene that is read).
+Remember that the nucleotides that make up DNA are ‘read’ in groups of 3, called codons, so 4073 divided by 3 gives you the amino acid or codon position of 1,358.
+The amino acid at this position, called Leucine (abbreviated as ‘Leu’ or ‘L’) was substituted for the amino acid Tryptophan (abbreviated as ‘Trp’ or ‘W’).

 “The mutation c.3985C>T (heterozygous) resulting in a termination or stop codon at Arg 1329 was detected in exon 20 of the patient sample and is associated with Dravet syndrome.”